Shynixn/MCTennis/docs/source/index.rst

 =======================
-LobbyBalls Documentation
+MCTennis Documentation
 =======================

 Introduction
 ============

-Welcome to LobbyBallsDocs, the official documentation for the LobbyBalls project.
+Welcome to the wiki of MCTennis, the official documentation for the MCTennis project.

-LobbyBalls is a spigot plugin to add balls to your Minecraft worlds.
+MCTennis is a spigot plugin to play tennis games in Minecraft.

 Contents
 ========